-On July 10, 2009, we received the equivalent in Bolívares to \$5,567 million from the issuance and placement among Venezuelan institutional investors of our zero-coupon Existing Bonds having an aggregate principal amount of \$3,000 million maturing in 2011.
+On July 10, 2009, we received the equivalent in Bolívares to \$5,567 million from the issuance and placement among Venezuelan institutional investors of U.S. dollar denominated zero-coupon bonds having an aggregate principal amount of \$3,000 million maturing in 2011.